-- A. Prior to completion of the final investigative report, the investigator must send to the complainant and respondent and their respective advisors, if any, the evidence gathered during the investigation for inspection and review by the complainant and respondent.
+- 1. Prior to completion of the final investigative report, the investigator must send to the complainant and respondent and their respective advisors, if any, the evidence gathered during the investigation for inspection and review by the complainant and respondent.
 The evidence may be provided in an electronic format or a hard copy.
-The evidence provided includes evidence upon which the university does not intend to rely in reaching a determination regarding responsibility, and inculpatory or exculpatory evidence, whether obtained from the complainant, respondent, or other source, to permit the complainant and respondent to meaningfully respond to the evidence prior to conclusion of the investigation. - B. The complainant and respondent must have at least ten (10) days to submit a written response to the evidence.
+The evidence provided includes evidence upon which the university does not intend to rely in reaching a determination regarding responsibility, and inculpatory or exculpatory evidence, whether obtained from the complainant, respondent, or other source, to permit the complainant and respondent to meaningfully respond to the evidence prior to conclusion of the investigation. - 2.
+The complainant and respondent must have at least 10 days to submit a written response to the evidence.
 The investigator will consider any written responses prior to completion of the final investigative report.

-Final Investigative Report.
+3. Final Investigative Report

-The investigator shall create an investigative report that fairly summarizes relevant evidence and send the report to the complainant and the respondent, and their advisors, if any, for their review and response at least ten (10) days prior to a hearing.
+The investigator shall create a final investigative report that fairly summarizes relevant evidence and send the report to the complainant and the respondent, and their advisors, if any, for their review and response at least 10 days prior to a hearing.
 The written report shall be delivered simultaneously to the complainant and respondent.

-The university shall, upon receipt of the final investigative report, proceed to schedule a live hearing before a hearing examiner or hearing committee.
-A hearing shall be conducted unless both the complainant and respondent waive, in writing, the right to such a hearing or otherwise pursue an informal resolution as described in below.
+The university shall, upon delivery of the final investigative report, proceed to schedule a live hearing before a hearing examiner or hearing committee.
+A hearing shall be conducted unless both the complainant and respondent waive, in writing, the right to such a hearing or otherwise pursue an informal resolution as described in Section II, "Title IX Misconduct Informal Resolution" detailed below.

-Hearing Examiner or Hearing Committee.
+4. Hearing Examiner or Hearing Committee

-- A. The chancellor of each university shall designate a Title IX conduct hearing examiner or hearing committee to hear employee dismissal and discipline cases. - B. The hearing examiner or hearing committee shall conduct the hearing, make a verbatim record of the hearing, and transmit such record along with factual findings and decision to the chancellor.
-The hearing shall be held not later than forty-five (45) days after completion of the final investigative report except that this time limit may be extended by the hearing examiner or hearing committee.
+- 1. The chancellor shall designate a Title IX misconduct hearing examiner or hearing committee to hear employee dismissal and discipline cases pursuant to this appendix.
+The university shall have the right to decide whether the matter will be heard by a hearing examiner or a hearing committee. - 2.
+The hearing examiner or hearing committee shall conduct the hearing, make a verbatim record of the hearing, and transmit such record along with factual findings and decision to the chancellor.
+The hearing shall be held not later than 45 days after completion of the final investigative report except that this time limit may be extended by the hearing examiner or hearing committee.